 a one-second jump: torso compresses for 0.2s, then both legs push off and extend, arms swing forward to chest height, hold extended pose for 0.4s, then land with knees bending

-The second prompt produces something that actually looks like a jump because every joint has a clear trajectory and timing.
+The second produces something that actually looks like a jump, because every joint has a clear trajectory and timing.

 Step 3: Generate, preview, refine

-If you're using Revix, this is a single create_animation command with the motion prompt and rig type.
-The plugin generates the KeyframeSequence, then immediately spawns a dummy in workspace.RevixPreviews and plays the animation on it so you can see what you got.
+With Revix this is a single command with the motion prompt and rig type — see generate an animation.
+The plugin generates the KeyframeSequence, then spawns a dummy and plays the animation on it so you can see what you got.

 Common refinement loops:

-• Too jerky → add easing styles ("smooth easing, ease-in-out cubic")
+- Too jerky → ask for easing ("smooth easing, ease-in-out cubic")

-• Too slow → reduce keyframe time spacing or specify total duration
+- Too slow → reduce keyframe spacing or specify total duration

 Step 4: Use it in your game

-Once you've got an Animation instance, the player-side code looks the same as any other Roblox animation:
+Once you have an Animation instance, the player-side code is the same as any other Roblox animation:

 local humanoid = character:WaitForChild("Humanoid")